Thank You to Our Local Sponsors

 Formerly the Gardiner Scholarship and McKay Scholarship

 The Family Empowerment Scholarship for Students with Unique Abilities (FES-UA) is different than other state scholarships in that it allows parents to personalize the education of their children with unique abilities by directing money toward a combination of programs and approved providers.
-These include schools, therapists, specialists, curriculum, technology – even a college savings account.
+These include schools, therapists, specialists, curriculum, technology, a college savings account for higher education, and more.

 You may qualify: